xsf/xmpp.org/content/blog/newsletter/2025-02-05-newsletter.md

 ### XMPP Summit 27

 The XSF held its [27th XMPP Summit](https://wiki.xmpp.org/web/Conferences/Summit_27) on January 30th & 31st 2025 in Brussels (Belgium, Europe).
 During this two-day gathering, we discussed XMPP protocol development topics and kept making progress on current issues within the protocol and ecosystem.
-We would like to thank everyone that took part of the Summit for their continuous commitment and contribution to the XFS and all the XMPP related projects!
+We would like to thank everyone that took part of the Summit for their continuous commitment and contribution to the XSF and all the XMPP related projects!

 The XSF would like to extend a special thank you to those who made the Summit possible:

 - [Daniel Gultsch](https://gultsch.de/) for his time and resources to help organising the event.
-- [Alexander Gnauck](https://xmppdotnet.org/) for sponsoring the XSF Dinner.
+- [Alexander Gnauck](https://xmppdotnet.org/) and Dave Cridland for sponsoring the XSF Dinner.
 - [Ralph Meijer](https://ralphm.net/) for his time and dedicated work on streaming/swag/booking dinnner.
 - Edwin Mons for the dinner form.
 - Kevin Smith for leading the Summit and moderating the speakers.
-- [Alex Palaistras](https://deuill.org/) for keeping up a record on the pad with all the topics and the feedback during the entire Summit.
+- [Alex Palaistras](https://deuill.org/) for keeping up [a record](/2025/02/summit-27-summary/) on the pad with all the topics and the feedback during the entire Summit.
 - [Isode](https://www.isode.com/) for sponsoring the XMPP Summit again.

 {{< figure src="/images/newsletter/2025-02-05/summit_27.jpg" caption="Welcome to the 27th XMPP Summit!" >}}

-You can find a summary of the main topics discussed over the course of Summit in the following [link](https://xmpp.org/2025/02/2025_summit_27/)
+You can find a summary of the main topics discussed over the course of Summit [here](/2025/02/summit-27-summary/)

 ### XSF Fiscal Hosting Projects

-The XSF offers [fiscal hosting](https://xmpp.org/community/fiscalhost/) for XMPP projects.
+The XSF offers [fiscal hosting](/community/fiscalhost/) for XMPP projects.
 Please apply via [Open Collective](https://opencollective.com/xmpp).
-For more information, see the [announcement blog post](https://xmpp.org/2021/09/the-xsf-as-a-fiscal-host/).
+For more information, see the [announcement blog post](/2021/09/the-xsf-as-a-fiscal-host/).
 Current projects you can support:

 - [Mellium Co-op](https://opencollective.com/mellium)
 - [Bifrost bridge](https://opencollective.com/bifrost-mam)